nats-io/nats-site/content/documentation/managing_the_server/upgrading.md

 After an instant or so, clients on 'A' learn of the new cluster member that joined.
 On our hands-on  tutorial, `nats-sub` is now aware of 3 possible servers, 'A' (specified when we started the tool) and 'B' and 'T' learned from the cluster gossip.

-We invoke our admin powers and turn off 'A' by issuing a `ctrl+Z` to the terminal on 'A,' and observe that either 'B' or 'T' reports that a new client connected.
+We invoke our admin powers and turn off 'A' by issuing a `CTRL+C` to the terminal on 'A,' and observe that either 'B' or 'T' reports that a new client connected.
 That is our `nats-sub` client.

 We perform the upgrade process, update the binary for 'A', and restart 'A':